binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter9.md

 #### EMail Address
 ![](images/ThreatTags/PreventionDIFFICULT.png)

-Spoofing of Email is hard to trace and stop.
+Spoofing of Email will only work if the victim's SMTP server does not perform reverse lookups on the hostname.

 Key-pair encryption helps somewhat.
 The headers can still be spoofed, but the message can not, thus providing secrecy and authenticity: